landaire/landaire.github.io/content/2024-07-28-reflective-pe-loader-for-xbox.md

 4. I don't give a shit about EDR evasion or any #redteam stuff like that.

+5. We originally had some very, very strict size constraints that we found a workaround for, but we want to be able to control the loader size as much as possible.

-5. It seemed simple enough at the time to just rewrite it in Rust, so I did.
+6. It seemed simple enough at the time to just rewrite it in Rust, so I did.

 For my project's base I combined two open-source Rust projects: